 If your toxic employee hasn’t responded to your gentle suggestions for improvement, perhaps the first attitude that needs adjusting is yours.

-There’s nothing wrong with a little spirit, and if your request were inappropriate (that your employee engage in immoral or illegal activities, for instance) you’d deserve to see a little of that spirit, to my way of thinking.
+There’s nothing wrong with a little spirit.
+If your request were inappropriate (that your employee engages in immoral or illegal activities, for instance), you’d deserve to see a little of that spirit, to my way of thinking.

 However, that’s not the case.
 What’s inappropriate here is your employee’s combative attitude.
 Recognize it and plan accordingly.

-If you’re dealing with a fighter, you’d do well to acknowledge that fighters are nearly obsessive about winning and will engage in obfuscation, manipulation, and even outright lying to stay on top.
+If you’re dealing with a fighter, you will do well to acknowledge that fighters are nearly obsessive about winning and will engage in obfuscation, manipulation, and even outright lying to stay on top.